mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 implicit val actorNameMeta: Meta[ActorName] = deriving
 ```

-Doobie uses the `Get` and `Put` type classes applies only to manage single-column schema types.
+Doobie uses the `Get` and `Put` type classes only to manage single-column schema types.
 In general, we need to map more than one column directly into a Scala class or into a tuple.
 For this reason, Doobie defines two more type classes, `Read[A]` and `Write[A]`, which can handle heterogeneous collections of columns.

 The `Read[A]` allows us to map a vector of schema types inside a Scala type.
-Vice versa, the `Write[A]` allows us to map a Scala type into a vector of schema types.
+Vice versa, the `Write[A]` will enable us to map a Scala type into a vector of schema types.

-Logically, the `Read` and `Write` type classes are defined as a composition of `Get` and `Put`on the attributes of the referenced type.
-In detail, the type can be an `HList` a record (tuple), or a product type (a case class).
-In addition, we Doobie adds its own the mapping of the type `Option[A]`.
+Logically, the `Read` and `Write` type classes are defined as a composition of `Get` and `Put` on the attributes of the referenced type.
+In detail, the type can be an `HList`, a record (tuple), or a product type (a case class).
+In addition, Doobie adds the mapping of `Option[A]`.

 In any other case, we must define a custom mapping, as we have previously done.
-Starting from the definition of `Read` and `Write` for a well known a type, we use the `map` and `contramap` function to derive the needed type classes.
+Starting from the definition of `Read` and `Write` for a well-known type, we use the `map` and `contramap` functions to derive the needed type classes.
 Speaking about our movies' database, imagine we want to read from the `directors` table.
 We can define the Scala type `Director` representing a single row of the table:

 ```scala
 object domain {